monmima/main-aide-memoire/zzzz-notes/laravel/README.md

             }
         }

-4. Your category table could be name "produit_categories" and things should work just fine.
+4. Your category table could be named "produit_categories" and things should work just fine.

 ## VS Code Extensions